 8. Holocaust DEI

 When antisemitism is reframed as “diversity” or “social justice,” the Holocaust itself gets inverted into a lesson against Jews rather than for them.
 This article exposes how DEI frameworks can erase Jewish suffering.
-It covers moral narcissism, unrealized bigotry and topics that are very uncomfortable for people who genuinely believe they’re ‘antizionist not antisemites.’
-A step to preventing bigotry is understanding it.
+It covers moral narcissism, unrealized bigotry and topics that are uncomfortable for people who genuinely believe the myth of ‘antizionist not antisemites.’

 9. History of Greece and Israel (Repost)